Fossil Creek |

 The Coconino National Forest and Northern Arizona University have convened the Fossil Creek Stakeholders Group.
 This group is composed of over 40 individuals representing 14 organizations/government entities.
 The purpose of the group is to assist the Forest Service in implementing on-the-ground actions to address pressing management issues, and locate funding to address these issues.
 Priorities include addressing immediate impacts to sensitive riparian and aquatic habitat (recreation, trash, human waste) as well as public education.

-The Stakeholders Group has met to date in November 2007, May 2008, and February 2009.
+The Stakeholders Group has met to date in November 2007, May 2008, February 2009 and October 2009.
 A brief summary of the 2007 meeting as well as detailed notes from the 2008 and 2009 meetings are attached below.

 Research, monitoring reports, and other information that provide information relevant to the management of Fossil Creek are listed below.